 Management and Life Cycle Assessment of Bioenergy Crop Production

-Marginal croplands: survey of conservation grasslands in the northeastern US
+Marginal croplands: survey of conservation lands in the Northeastern US

 Grassland management practices: seasonal harvest time and frequency